acenet-arc/cloud_from_a_to_z/_episodes/02-day1-the-cloud.md

 ## Cloud Service Models

 So far we have been talking about clouds providing virtual devices as a service, also known as **Infrastructure as a Service (IaaS)**.
-There are other types of services which a cloud can provide.
+This is one step above actually managing the hardware directly.
 Infrastructure as a service allows the greatest amount of flexibility and power to configure and setup your computing environment as you like it apart from actually managing the hardware yourself.
+With this great flexibility comes the responsibility to ensure that security patches and operating system updates are applied and that backups are made in case of disaster.
+This service model also requires that the user understand how to setup and configure their environments them selves.
+There are several other service models that are possible with clouds ranging form IaaS to **Software as a Service (SaaS)** at the other end of the spectrum where software services such as gmail or Facebook.
+In the middle of these two extremes is **Platform as a Service (PaaS)** which provides an environment already configured with the tools required to develop software.
+An example of PaaS would be an high performance computing (HPC) environment where programing languages and libraries are installed and configured to allow the user to dive into writing code to solve their problem, or a Hadoop cluster where you can write Apache Spark code to process your data.
+Both of these use cases could be deployed within a cloud environment or directly on hardware.

 ![Service Models](../fig/service-models.svg)

 ## Why Compute Canada Cloud?

+First and for most it is a free service offered to researchers and librarians across Canada.

 ## OpenStack